How Dry Is Texas?

 Microsoft’s data center in San Antonio, Texas, is located within the Leon Creek Watershed.
 According to the World Resources Institute’s Water Risk Atlas, San Antonio is located in an extremely high baseline water stress region of greater than 80 percent.
 Not only are many of the watersheds in San Antonio considered highly stressed, but many are facing water quality issues.
 In the Leon Creek Watershed, significant water quality impairment issues are largely due to flooding and storms that heighten the dispersion of trash and pollutants, as well as stream bank erosion due to high flow rates and velocities that also add to the problem of increased pollutants.

-Through a partnership with Nalco Water, Microsoft implemented a site-specific water efficiency and quality plan that helped reduce overall operating costs and water usage in the catchment area.
+Through a partnership with Nalco Water, an Ecolab company, Microsoft implemented a site-specific water efficiency and quality plan that helped reduce overall operating costs and water usage in the catchment area.
 This has helped Microsoft take steps to become a better water steward by recognizing the importance smart water management has to their operations and the impact outside the fences.
-In construction of Microsoft’s San Antonio data center, recycled water from SAWS was available to meet the freshwater requirements for their cooling system.
+In the construction of Microsoft’s San Antonio data center, recycled water from SAWS was available to meet the freshwater requirements for their cooling system.
 However, the challenges in using recycle water reliably require real-time cooling system monitoring and control.

 Nalco Water understands that cooling water systems in data centers have a critical role in ensuring reliable uninterrupted operations.
 Given the current water quality and quantity constraints at Microsoft’s data center, the on-site Nalco Water engineer recommended a smart technology called 3D TRASAR™ Technology.
 The 3D TRASAR™ Technology utilizes real-time monitoring and 24/7 information management to detect problems before they occur and then determine the appropriate response to deliver water, energy and cost savings.
 One unique feature of Nalco Water’s smart technology is to automatically manage different incoming water quality sources, such as recycled water, while optimizing performance, water use and costs for the system.
 This provided protection against water quality variability, which results in increased water use.